browserengineering/book/book/invalidation.md

 couple, of CSS properties.
 Their dependency graphs are therefore dramatically more complex than in our browser.

-We'd therefore like to make it a easier to see the dependency graph.
+We'd therefore like to make it easier to see the dependency graph.
 And along the way we can centralize *invariants* about the shape of that graph.
 That will [harden][hardening] our browser against accidental bugs in the future and also improve performance.